 We love a good read, especially something that makes us laugh, cry or think.
 What about you guys?
-Please share your reading tips with the rest of the community, we always want to hear about a genre of a book.
+Please share your reading tips with the rest of the community and other people enjoy online casinos movies and more, we always want to hear about a genre of a book.
 But in the meanwhile if you’re looking for some inspiration here’s our look at the New York Times Hardcover Fiction Bestsellers from last year.

 Top 5 2015 New York Times Best Sellers